grouparoo/grouparoo/documents/development/events.md

 });
 ```

-From this point forward, we don’t need to send `anonymousId`.
+From this point forward, we will send send `anonymousId` and `userId` indicating we know how to identify this user.
 On the backend, Grouparoo will now be able to check if user 123 already has a `Profile`, and merge it with the profile we created for “person_1”.
 In this way, we will have a combined history for all the sessions of this user.
 If the same user signs in via another client / browser / phone, we will continue to create temporary profiles with an `anonymousId`, and eventually merge the profiles (and events!) once we have enough data.
+Both IDs are needed to help us handle race-conditions with multiple sessions for the same user.

 ## Creating events outside of Grouparoo